Memory-Efficient Solutions to Large-Graph MST Problems: Algorithm

 \subsection{Bloom Filter.}

 The Bloom Filter has a variety of parameters needed to initialise it, all of which could affect experimental results significantly.
-In order to standardise this and make it applicable to real applications, we choose them as follows.
-Given $n$, the size of the input data (graph), and $\epsilon$, the desired error rate (default to 0.01), we calculate $m$, the size of the bucket and $k$, the number of hash functions using the following formulae: \\~\\
+In order to standardise this and make our experiments widely applicable, we choose them as follows.
+Given $n$, the size of the input data (graph nodes), and $\epsilon$, the desired error rate (default to 0.01), we calculate $m$, the size of the bucket and $k$, the number of hash functions using the following formulae: \\~\\

 These formulae are from accepted literature which prove optimality for their respective parameters \cite{STAROBINSKIETAL}.